anderson-aristotle/react-components-prop/README.md

 On your own, create an `Actor` component that will receive an actor's `name` as a prop.
 It should render a `li` for that prop.

 Once that's defined, you will have to figure out how to render an `Actor` component inside of your `Movie` component for every element of that `actors` array.
 Make sure they are all contained within the same `ul`!

+### Bonus Challenge

+If you finish up early, take this time to expand upon the array of movie objects, add a director and an array of actors to each one.
+See if you can get it to render every movie and actor correctly.